google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request/index.md

 ## Making PaymentRequest a progressive enhancement {: #request-progressive}
-As PaymentRequest API is an emerging feature, many browsers don't yet support it.
+As Payment Request API is an emerging feature, many browsers don't yet support it.
 To determine whether the feature is available, query `window.PaymentRequest`.

     if (window.PaymentRequest) {